 Museum of London Archaeologists were contracted to record various stages of the 6-year Inspired by Knole Project, funded by the Heritage Lottery Fund.
-Archaeologist James Wright was working at Knole in January 2014 when he made the biggest find of his career at the time: ritual protection marks in the beams of one of Knole’s showrooms, and then again in the attic spaces (scheduled to open to the public in March 2019).
+Buildings Archaeologist James Wright was working at Knole in January 2014 when he made the biggest find of his career at the time: ritual protection marks in the beams of one of Knole’s showrooms, and then again in the attic spaces, which then opened to the public on specially organised Attic Tours in March 2019).

 James P Wright